AppLayerLabs/applayer-gitbook/contracts/precompiled-contracts/creating-a-dynamic-contract-simple/simple-contract-header.md

 | chainId                              | this->options->getChainID()                 |
 | DB                                   | this->db                                    |

-Keep in mind that, when calling the base class constructor later on, the contract's name argument (in this case, "SimpleContract") MUST be EXACTLY the same as your contract's class name.
+Keep in mind that, when defining the base class constructor later on in the `.cpp` file, the contract's name argument (in this case, "SimpleContract") MUST be EXACTLY the same as your contract's class name.
 This is because the name is used to load the contract type from the database, so incorrectly naming it will result in a segfault at load time.

-## Declaring the Contract Events
+## Declaring contract events

-Events MUST be `public`, `void`, non-`const`, AND call an internal function named `emitEvent()`, which is available to all Dynamic Contracts and does the proper emission of the event.
+If your contract has events, they MUST be `public`, `void`, non-`const`, AND call an internal function named `emitEvent()`, which is available to all Dynamic Contracts and does the proper emission of the event:

 ```cpp
 class SimpleContract : public DynamicContract {